Identifying Talent

 • Don’t expect employees to answer emails as soon as you send them.
 If an employee with ADHD is intensely focused on a task, switching gears to answer emails can be challenging.
 Instead, allow your employees to set their schedules as long as emails are responded to promptly.

 • Be understanding if employees take more breaks than you think are necessary.
-While everyone does need to be at their desk, sometimes a five-minute water cooler break can help an employee with ADHD get some of the excess energy out of their system.
+While everyone does need to be at their desks, sometimes a five-minute water cooler break can help an employee with ADHD release some of the excess energy.
 As long as the work gets done, be flexible with how employees structure their days.

 • Provide feedback.
 If an employee’s performance is slipping, be honest.
 The work needs to get done.
 While firing an employee with ADHD is a last resort, it might be necessary if they do not improve with accommodations.